 The American Dream Bipartisan Survey

 Our good friends at The Chisel recently teamed up with a number of fancy-pants universities and nonprofits to run a nationwide survey of Americans' core values.
 They surveyed 34 major issues encompassing the economy, social justice, liberty & regulation, health & education, infrastructure, foreign affairs, and governance.
 They built the wording with a cross-partisan panel to make sure the questions weren't weighted.
+This study was funded and supported by the Bridge Alliance, a cross-partisan network of dozens of groups working together to fix US politics (including us).

 They found some surprising stuff.